BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

 [Vue 3 reactivity](https://v3.vuejs.org/guide/reactivity.html) solves this by using Proxy objects.
 We can now create reactive primitives and objects by using [ref() and reactive()](https://www.danvega.dev/blog/2020/02/12/vue3-ref-vs-reactive/).

-An interesting benefit of `Ref` values is that they clearly signal intent.
-Refs accepted or returned by functions can probably be watched or used to synchronize data.
+The explicit declaration and typing helps to signal intent to developers.
+A `Ref<T>` returned by a function can be immediately identified as being reactive.

 ## Refactoring inheritance

-The Brewblox UI made extensive use of class inheritance to implement code reuse, with the following abstract base classes being defined:
+The Brewblox UI made extensive use of class inheritance to implement code reuse.
-- PartBase
-- FieldBase
-- ValEditBase
-- DialogBase
-- WidgetBase
-- BlockWidgetBase
-- CrudComponent
-- BlockCrudComponent
-- WizardBase
-- WidgetWizardBase
-- QuickstartTaskBase
-- AutomationItemBase

 These abstract base classes can introduce props, data, computed properties, and functions.
 Some of them inherit from other abstract base classes.